zrsharp/EAP/README.md

 Perspectives can be expressed explicitly, using **noun**, **adjective**, or **adverbials**.

-A perspective may be stated more implicitly, using **relative words**.
+A perspective may be stated more implicitly, using **related words**.

 For example:

 - **implicitly**: this approach is likely to be expensive.
-- **explicitly**: as far as finance is concerned, this apprOACH IS LIKELY TO BE EXPENSIVE.
+- **explicitly**: as far as finance is concerned, this approach is likely to be expensive.

 ##  Unit 1-3 Introduction to an essay